mamitiana/finalize/README.md

-# Implement Serverless TODO
+# Implement Serverless to add Receipe

-Implement a simple TODO application using AWS Lambda and Serverless framework.
+Implement a simple Receipe managment application using AWS Lambda and Serverless framework.

 ## Specification

 ### Functionality
+- A user can view a limited list of existing receipe
+- A user must loggin to add receipe
-- A user of the web application can use the interface to create, delete and complete a TODO item. ok
+- A user of the web application can use the interface to create, delete and complete Receipe.
-- A user of the web interface can click on a "pencil" button, then select and upload a file.
-A file should appear in the list of TODO items on the home page. ok
+- A user of the web interface can click on a "pencil" button, to edit selected Receipe to add image or steps
-- If you log out from a current user and log in as a different user, the application should not show TODO items created by the first account. ok
+- If you log out from a current user and log in as a different user, the application will show receipe  created by the current account on py receipes.
-- A user needs to authenticate in order to use an application. ok
+- A user needs to authenticate in order to use an application.

 ### code Base
 - All resources needed by an application are defined in the "serverless.yml".
 A developer does not need to create them manually using AWS console. ok